ska-sa/spead2/doc/tutorial/tut-10-send-reuse-heaps.rst

 Each loop iteration repeats all the work of setting up a heap object, even though they all have essentially the same structure.
-What if this could be done once up front.
+What if this could be done once up front?
 This is indeed possible, but there are some complications:

 1. Each heap needs to be untouched while it is being transmitted, so we can't just have a single heap object and mutate it as we wish.
 We can, however,